Your privacy is important to Truckstop.

 WHAT DOES THIS POLICY COVER

-This Policy applies to personal data we collect, including personal data we collect through our interactions (collectively the “Sites”) in connection with products and services we provide you (and together with the Sites, the “Services”), and any other interactions you may have with us.
+This Policy applies to personal data we collect, including personal data we collect through our interactions (collectively the “Sites”) in connection with our websites, web-based platforms, mobile applications, browser extensions, desktop applications, application programming interfaces (APIs), and any other software or tools we make available, whether accessed through a browser, mobile device, or installed on your device (collectively, together with the Sites, the “Services”), and any other interactions you may have with us.
+Where Truckstop processes personal data as a service provider or processor on behalf of a business customer, that customer’s privacy policy governs that processing and you should direct individual rights requests to that customer.

 In this Policy, “personal data” means any information that identifies, relates to, describes, is reasonably capable of being associated with or reasonably can be used to identify an individual or household and other data that is linked to personal data or is otherwise defined as “personal data,” “personal information,” or “personally identifiable information” by applicable laws.